 Despite the regular bi-weekly salary, why do most of us feel that it is still not enough?

 In Metro Manila, saving is a challenge.
 We see people breaking their backs to provide for their families.
 Yet, it is also not new to hear many individuals blame the government for such a poor economy until the last election when President Rodrigo Duterte won by a landslide victory.

 After the elections, many Filipinos had raised their hopes that we even topped the Nielsen Consumer Confidence Index for the second quarter of 2016 ahead of the 62 other countries.

-NCR Current Minimum Wage
+NCR Minimum Wage

-We work hard to get wage.
+We work hard to get our salary.
 While some are fortunate enough to work just because they wanted to, many of us will need to get money with dugo’t pawis everyday to earn at least the minimum wage.
 Those who work in non-agricultural industries such as call center agents, nurses, sales crew, teachers, sales staff, and others can earn at least Php 491 a day.

 Suppose you earn the minimum wage a day:

 Php 491 x 20 days = Php 9,820

 Then you must be earning around Php 10,000 a month, not including any bonus, holiday pay, and weekends.
 Then your SSS, Pag-IBIG, and PhilHealth contributions will also be deducted.